speeches/git-init/slides/basics.md

 # Repository

-The repository with all changes is always with you!
+The repository with all your changes is always to hand!

 Even offline!

-> Magic happens becouse of hidden folder .git in your root project directory
+> Magic happens becouse of .git hidden folder in your root project directory

-If you are using a remote repository you can define where and when do sync
+If you are using a remote repository you can define where and when to sync

 ---